 Where To See The Best Christmas Lights in California

-It's time to get into the holiday spirit – here's where to get that festive feeling in the Golden State.
+It's time to get into the holiday spirit - here's where to get that festive feeling in the Golden State

-Star-studded Los Angeles is one place that has the glitz and glamour of the festive season all year round – the bright lights of Hollywood never stop shining, after all.
+Star-studded Los Angeles is one place that has the glitz and glamour of the festive season all year round - the bright lights of Hollywood never stop shining, after all.
 The city is synonymous with excess, and fittingly it hosts some of the best, brightest, and oldest displays of Christmas lights in California.
 Some of the most impressive include Christmas Tree Lane, a boulevard of cedars that have been adorned with twinkling lights every year since the 1920s, and Candy Cane Lane, an 8-block area of Woodlands Hills that transforms into a winter wonderland in a holiday tradition that goes back to the 1940s.
 There’s also the iconic Festival of Lights at the Mission Inn.
-It’s previously been voted the nation’s best public lights display, and it’s not hard to see why – it takes 4.5 million bulbs to create the dazzling display, and you could say that the life-size gingerbread house is the icing on the cake.
-(Sorry.
-We couldn’t resist.)
+It’s previously been voted the nation’s best public lights display, and it’s not hard to see why - it takes 4.5 million bulbs to create the dazzling display, and you could say that the life-size gingerbread house is the icing on the cake.
+Sorry, we couldn’t resist.

-Santa Barbara County might be better known for its beaches than its baubles, but there’s no shortage of Christmas spirit here – it’s Santa by name, Santa by nature.
+Santa Barbara County might be better known for its beaches than its baubles, but there’s no shortage of Christmas spirit here - it’s Santa by name, Santa by nature.
 A holiday parade kicks off the festive season with a flourish, turning on the thousands of twinkling lights adorning the downtown area.
 In fact, there’s so many displays that there’s a Trolley of Lights tour that takes you around the best bits.
 So bundle up, sit back, and pretend you’re on a sleigh full of presents as you whizz through the city’s most festive streets.
 It's not all big public displays in Santa Barbara – there’s a strong community feel to this town, and you’ll spot lots of residential homes with a touch of Christmas magic.
-One of the most iconic shows of Christmas lights in California, The Miracle on East Quinientos Street is just one private home with Christmas figurines and flashing lights all strung up by one very festive resident.
+One of the most iconic shows of lights you can possibly see, The Miracle on East Quinientos Street is just one private home with Christmas figurines and flashing lights all strung up by one very festive resident.
 (No, it’s not Santa.
 We’ve already checked.)
 Go, admire, and head back to your (slightly less shiny) Plum home filled with Christmas cheer and a newfound sympathy for his poor neighbours.

 San Diego is a destination the entire family will love, with attractions like the iconic city zoo and retro-style theme park enchanting everyone from